 but drawing life from them, as on a root.” ~ G.K.
 Chesterton

-Chesterton House’s Veritas Academy is a 48-hour residential experience for incoming Cornell first-year and transfer students, held August 19-21.
+Move-in early to your dorm and join us for the Chesterton House Veritas Academy!
+Veritas Academy is a 48-hour residential experience for incoming Cornell first-year and transfer students, held August 19-21.
 Led by faculty, upperclassmen, alumni, and campus ministers, this experience helps incoming students ask the big questions, design a meaningful college experience, learn practical tips, and build a faith community among peers – all before Cornell Orientation begins.

 Chesterton House is a faith-based organization that affirms the Apostles Creed and seeks to serve students by connecting them with important resources for situating the college years within the framework of Christian faith.
-Chesterton House is an affiliate organization of Cornell University through Cornell United Religious Work, but the Chesterton House Overnight is not a Cornell program.
+Chesterton House is an affiliate organization of Cornell University through Cornell United Religious Work.

 What Participants Said Last Year: